eslint/rfcs/designs/2022-parsing-session-objects/README.md

 - `Linter`: A lower-level class used when `fs` is not available, such as in browsers.
 - `CLIEngine` _(legacy)_: [no longer exported as of ESLint v8.0.0](https://eslint.org/docs/latest/user-guide/migrating-to-8.0.0#remove-cliengine); API predecessor to `ESLint`.
-- `ESLint`: The primary class to use in Node.js applications that includes `fs` operations.
+- `ESLint`: The soon-to-be-deprecated primary class to use in Node.js applications that includes `fs` operations.
 - `FlatESLint`: A preview of `ESLint` that uses the new [flat config](https://github.com/eslint/rfcs/pull/9)

 For example, the [ESLint extension for VS Code](https://github.com/Microsoft/vscode-eslint) [uses either `CLIEngine` or `ESLint`](https://github.com/Microsoft/vscode-eslint/blob/f095ba58a6bbefd5b7e5ddcff778f3f04551f554/server/src/eslint.ts#L1017-L1025), depending on the ESLint version and its configuration.